paigetruelove/AirOvalCode/README.md

 The code for these graphs can be viewed in graph_maker.py

-* A PM Concentration Index: This has yet to be automated, but the gauge visualises the severity of PM concentration.
+* PM Concentration Indexes: Two automated gauges which visualise the severity of PM 2.5/10 concentrations.
+The daily gauges work by calculating how yesterday's data compares to all historical data points recorded by my SDS011 sensor.
+As the data is highly localised, I do not want to compare it against official PM statistics for London.

 The code for the gauge can be viewed in gauge.py
+The code for automating the gauge can be viewed in gauge_maker.py

 I have also published the code which reads data from the sensor, and saves the data to a CSV file and the MySQL database.
 This can be viewed in home_air_qual_data.py